Chucarosaurus

-Chucarosaurus (meaning "indomitable reptile") is an extinct genus of titanosaurian dinosaur from the Late Cretaceous (middle Cenomanian–lower Turonian) Huincul Formation of Argentina.
+Chucarosaurus (meaning "indomitable reptile") is an extinct genus of titanosaurian dinosaur from the Early Cretaceous (Albian) Huincul Formation of Argentina.
 The genus contains a single species, C. diripienda, known from various limb and pelvic bones.

 Discovery and naming

-The Chucarosaurus holotype specimen, MPCA PV 820, was discovered in sediments of the Huincul Formation, dated to the middle Cenomanian–lower Turonian ages of the late Cretaceous period, at Pueblo Blanco Natural Reserve in Río Negro Province, Argentina.
+The Chucarosaurus holotype specimen, MPCA PV 820, was discovered in sediments of the Huincul Formation, dated to the Albian stage of the Early Cretaceous period, at Pueblo Blanco Natural Reserve in Río Negro Province, Argentina.
 The specimen consists of a complete left humerus, partial left radius, complete left metacarpal II, left ischium, partial left femur and fibula, partial right tibia, and partial indeterminate metapodial, all of which belong to one individual.
 An additional specimen (MPCA PV 821), consisting of a left femur and tibia, was assigned as the paratype.

 In 2023, Agnolin et al. described Chucarosaurus diripienda, a new genus and species of colossosaurian titanosaurs, based on these fossil remains.
 The generic name, "Chucarosaurus", combines "chucaro", a Quechua word meaning "hard and indomitable animal" with the Latin word "saurus", meaning "reptile".
 The specific name, "diripienda", is derived from a Latin word meaning "scrambled".